RobertARandolph/AdmiralBumbleBee.com/Favourites.md

 ### Guitars

 * 2007 Fender Custom Shop Jaguar bass - My absolute favourite instrument.
 If my house was going to be levelled and I could only grab one thing.
 This is it.
-* MTD 534-24 Headless custom bass - My baby.
+* MTD 534-24 Headless Custom Bass, [Avidore](https://www.wood-database.com/avodire/) - My baby.
-* Fender 1952 Time Machine NOS Telecaster.
+* Fender 1952 Time Machine NOS Telecaster with Seymor Duncan Custom Pickups (stacks)
 * Suhr Classic S.

 ## Drums